-Start off by doing it once a week, and then build up.
+Also, ease your way in.
+Start off by doing it once a week and then build up.
 Just by practicing interval training once a week, you will be able to take advantage of a number of benefits, from more effective oxygen intake to a slower heart rate.

 The added benefit of doing this type of exercise is that you can get the same, if not greater, results in half the time of low-intensity longer duration workout sessions.
 Simply put, you get more bang for your buck.
-Also, because its shorter in duration, you are less likely to become bored and more likely to stick to the workout.
+Plus, because its shorter in duration you are less likely to become bored and more likely to stick to the workout.

 Wearables that help with interval training

 With the help of running watches and activity trackers, it is now easier than ever to integrate interval training into your fitness routine.